Australian Border Agencies have increased import regulations for 2018.

-For imports that contain wood or paper products, we must answer on your behalf:
+For imports that contain wood or paper products, we must answer the below on your behalf.

 “HAS THE IMPORTER COMPLIED WITH THE DUE DILIGENCE REQUIREMENTS OF THE ILLEGAL LOGGING PROHIBITION ACT 2012 AND ASSOCIATED REGULATIONS?”

-In order to answer “YES” to this question we require you to complete an illegal logging declaration.
+In order to answer “YES” to this question you must complete an illegal logging declaration.

-From 1st January 2018 the Department of Agriculture and Water Resources can fine importers that are not complying with the due diligence requirements in the Illegal Logging Prohibition Regulations.
+From 1st January 2018 the Department of Agriculture and Water Resources can fine importers that do not meet due diligence requirements.

 More information is available at http://www.agriculture.gov.au/forestry/policies/illegal-logging

 The Department of Agriculture has updated the format of packing declarations to now include bamboo.
 The current format will continue to be accepted until June 2018.